 Run scenario modeling before making process changes.
 Useful tools:

-Run “what if” scenarios: change reorder size, move to smaller warehouses, or shift supplier terms and see how carrying cost percentage changes.
+Run what‑if scenarios: change reorder size, try smaller warehouses, or shift supplier terms and see how your carrying cost percentage reacts.

 ROI scenarios